emmagao1/stock-analysis/README.md

 ## Overview of Project

 #### Purpose of the Analsis
-Helping Steve to analyze entire stock market for his parents and shortening the file calculating time.
+Helping Steve to analyze entire stock market for his parents to make investment decisions and shortening the file calculating time.

 ## Results of the Analysis
 ![Stock Analysis 2017](https://github.com/emmagao1/stock-analysis/blob/master/Stock%20Analysis%202017.png)